nedoto/laravel-client/README.md

 $response->getErrors();
 ```

-`getErrors()` method will return an array of reasons explaining why:
+The `getErrors()` method will return an array of reasons explaining what's wrong with the request.

 ```php
 [